film42/pando/README.md

 Pando
 =====

 Pando is a cross-platform zookeeper powered generic service directory.
-Pando uses a hierarchy of hierarchacal design to allow for access across environments.
+Pando uses a hierarchacal design to allow for access across environments.

 Here's an example of Pando's topology: